ravendb/bootcamp/src/Unit-2/lesson6/README.md

 ## Using transformers to load information from multiple documents

 Now you know that transformers are pretty cool.
 Right?
-One very important feature is the ability to reference another documents.
+One very important feature is the ability to reference other documents.

 Let's learn how to do it.